The Proposed New Rule

 Public Charge: What Community Organizations in New York Need to Know

 For community organizations working in NYS within immigrant communities.
-Will cover:
+The webinar covered:

 - current public charge rule

 - what you can do to impact the rule making

 - how to talk with your clients who may be impacted